secure-ly/cview-issuer-chart/README.md

 ## 1. Prerequisites

-C-View Issuer prerequisites are the following components installed.
+The following components are required befroe installaing C-View Issuer

 - Kubernetes cluster with version >=1.27.x
-- Cert manager with version >=1.12.x
+- Cert manager with version >=1.12.x   ( This componenent added as dependency to C-View issuer chart )
 - Jaeger opentracing (optional)

 ## 2. CView Issuer installation using helm cart